spmzt/ubuntu2204_cis/README.md

-Ubuntu 22.04 CIS STIG
+Ubuntu 22.04 CIS
 ================

-This role was cloned from Florianutz (https://github.com/francsw/ubuntu2204_cis) repo and changed to work with Ubuntu 22.04.
+This role was cloned and completely reimplemented from Florianutz (https://github.com/francsw/ubuntu2204_cis) repo and changed to work with Ubuntu 22.04.

 Configure Ubuntu 22.04 machine to be CIS compliant.
 Level 1 and 2 findings will be corrected by default.